Last updated: 15 June 2023

 - May 2021: Giropay and Paydirect merge under a new Giropay brand.
 Paydirect merchants can use both payment methods at the checkout.

 Giropay is, at the time of this review’s writing, only available in Germany and Austria.
 The Austrian part wasn’t initially planned but came as no surprise given the close relationship between the two countries and their financial institutions.
 So, how do we feel about this?
 Generally, we believe that payment providers should always strive to make their product(s) available in as many countries as possible.
 Great platforms should always be accessible to anyone who might deem them useful.
 Sharing technology is, after all, one of the biggest reasons why technology even ‘grows’ in the first place.

 In Giropay’s case, we don’t believe they should be admonished for not making their platform available across the world.
 This is, obviously, a consortium of German banks, with cross-border cooperation with Austrian ones.
 Nowhere have seen Giropay or any of its bank members claim that this payment method is an international one.
 Obviously, local payment options are still a thing, and Giropay has a plethora of them for German and Austrian citizens.
 The brand is a major part of online life in these two countries, and its benefits shouldn’t be ignored.

 If you live in this part of Europe, or if you find yourself in these parts, we would recommend Giropay, and not just for playing at the best online casinos.
 Cumulative value matters, too.
-Everyone likes making their payments in a simple and straightforward manner, regardless if it’s table games or shopping for groceries.
-Giropay accomplishes this pretty stellarly, if you ask us.
+Everyone likes making their payments in a simple and straightforward manner, regardless of whether it’s table games or shopping for groceries.
+Giropay accomplishes this pretty stellarly if you ask us.